-Diagnosis for sleep apnea can be one of the more challenging aspects of sleep apnea treatment.
-Unlike many other health issues, there is no quick test that patients can undergo to diagnose their sleep apnea problems.
-Additionally, your medical doctor may make an evaluation based on your signs and symptoms or may refer you to a sleep disorder center.
+One of the most important steps in treating a sleeping disorder is diagnosing it.
+Your medical doctor may make an evaluation based on your signs and symptoms or may refer you to a sleep disorder center.
 If you are referred to a sleep specialist, they can help you decide on your need for further evaluation.
+While symptoms such as snoring can be indicators that you may have sleep apnea, a sleep study is how your doctor will diagnose your sleeping disorder.

 During your initial examination, your doctor will ask you questions about how you sleep and how you function during the day.
-He or she will want to know how loudly you snore and how often you make gasping or choking sounds while sleeping.
+He or she will want to know how loudly you snore and if you have long pauses in breathing during the night.

 Your doctor will check your mouth, nose, and throat for extra or large tissues.
 Children who have sleep apnea might have enlarged tonsils.
 Doctors may need only a physical exam and medical history to diagnose sleep apnea in children.